chrisrac/objective_thresholds/README.md

 ### Description
 *objective_thresholds* is a Python package for objective threshold level calculation based on a flow duration curve (FDC).
-At the time of publication this package contains tools for threshold calculation for low flow analysis, contained in the accompanying *lowflow* module.
-The functions included in the module allow for the computation of a single threshold value (function *threshold*) on a given lower range of the FDC, or multiple (function *multiple*) thresholds if additional division is needed (i.e., “shallow” and “deep” low flows).
+This package contains tools for threshold calculation for low flow and flood analysis, contained in the accompanying *lowflow* and *flood* modules.
+The functions included in the modules allow for the computation of a single threshold value (function *threshold*) on a given lower range of the FDC, or multiple (function *multiple*) thresholds if additional division is needed (i.e., “shallow” and “deep” low flows).
 Further implementations and modules will be added in the future to allow for additional threshold calculations and analysis at full range of FDC.

 ### How to cite.